What did you think an artist would pick up on from your poem?

-Artist Jennifer Bevill: Ever since the original “Star Wars” movie came out and I saw it 13 times that summer I have loved anything sci-fi.
+Artist Jennifer Bevill: Ever since the original “Star Wars” movie came out and I saw it thirteen times that summer I have loved anything sci-fi.
 So that was an immediate connection for me.
 And I work with a lot of found objects, so the fact that this alien was building his spaceship out of spare parts was another.
 I also love the tone of the poem.
-It’s very matter of fact—need to get home, need spaceship, must build one, what’s handy?
+It’s very matter-of-fact—need to get home, need spaceship, must build one, what’s handy?

 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Benjamin Grossberg: Not so much, but I especially like the cancelled stamp as a sort of national flag.

 Poet Benjamin Grossberg: Jennifer Bevill’s work reminds me that I am not in Kansas anymore.
 In terms of voice, irony, and the use of the line, the Space Traveler poems (there are about fifty!) are very different than the work in my first two collections.
 In those books, I had been much more about grace, balance, and symmetry.
 I’m not sure what I’m about now, but it’s not those things.
 For a while I joked that I’d discovered modernism, only a hundred years too late.
 Jennifer’s sculpture reflects back to me the stylistic/aesthetic reality of these new poems.
 The sculpture that represents them would not be cast in bronze and replicated in marble (see my answer to the next question); it would be a folded letter, copper wire, toothpicks, and a strategically placed stamp… an art that has no hesitation about using every-day materials—that does not distinguish between the objects we use for living and the objects we use to represent that living.
 I’m not sure how comfortable I am with this aesthetic bent—in my poems or in Jennifer’s sculpture—but what can one do?
 You’ve got to go with where your head is.